 How to Store Homemade Cloud Dough

-Unlike salt- and flour-based play dough, this particularly recipe doesn’t keep very well.
+Unlike salt- and flour-based play dough (and like most types of cornstarch play dough), this particularly recipe doesn’t keep very well.
 Because it doesn’t contain any oil, it dries out pretty fast and starts to become crumbly very soon after it’s made.

 You can also do this in cases where it dries out too much before your child is done playing with it.
 If that happens, simply squirt a bit of baby lotion onto the ball of play dough and massage it in to make it soft and malleable again!